 2. If you are on macOS Catalina, use the Finder App to revert to a prior iOS build in similar steps.

 Will You Update?

 With all the iOS 13 features and problems, have you made up your mind about whether to update to iOS 13?
-If you are keen to try iOS 13 new features, then you can try the public beta.
 If you find an issue on-board, remember to report it to Apple or resort to our roundup of iOS 13 problems and solutions.
-If you are worried about the risks, then it's better to wait for the iOS 13.1 or iS 13.2.
+If you are worried about the risks, then it's better to wait for the iOS 13.1.